tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 4 - Configure and make*

 # Step 5 - Create your HPL.dat
 This repo includes a template.
+I've put X's where we will recommend how you set these in this section.
+These parameters will have the greatest effect on your run.
+You are welcome and encouraged to play with the other ones, where you may be able to squeeze out some extra flops.
 [This](https://www.netlib.org/benchmark/hpl/tuning.html) will walk you through how to set each parameter.
 When you submit the job using sbatch, make sure your HPL.dat is in the same directory.

 # Step 6 - Create your SLURM batch script
 This repo includes a template.